Spicy Pumpkin Carrot Soup

 Top view of a white pot with pumpkin and carrot soup

-Close-up of a bowl of pumpkin carrot soup garnished with croutons, pumpkin seeds and chili flakes.
+Top view of a bowl full of spicy pumpkin carrot soup topped with croutons and pumpkin seeds.

 How to cut a pumpkin?

-Firstly, it’s best to use a sharp knife and a chopping board.
+Firstly, using a sharp knife and a chopping board is best.
+Ready?

-Make sure the chopping board doesn’t slip and cut the top and bottom off the pumpkin to make it flat and stable.
+2. Cut the top and bottom of the pumpkin to make it flat and stable.

-Now you can cut you pumpkin into chunks, never mind if they’re not the same size, pumpkin cooks quickly and you’re going to blend it.
+5. You can cut your pumpkin into chunks—it’s no problem if they’re not the same size.
+Pumpkin cooks quickly, and you’ll blend it.

 Print Recipe